 The second change (establish a savings clause) is also warranted on that basis.
 However, making such a change that would apply to all areas now zoned R-4 is a suggestion that requires deliberation if apartment buildings that exist or would be "grandfathered" are deemed to detract from the quality of the areas in which they are situated.
 This may require rezoning to a more restrictive zone for this and other reasons as part of the efforts to ensure that zoning is "not inconsistent" with the Comprehensive Plan.
-Here note the areas where R-4 is zoned but the area so zoned is not one with either moderate-or medium-density.
+Here, note the areas where R-4 is zoned but the area so zoned is not one with either moderate-or medium-density residential uses depicted on the Generalized Land Use Map (December 2006).
+The just-adopted Comprehensive Plan also sets out a number of specific Actions, including Action LU-2.1-A:

 ZONING COMMISSION

 District of Columbia

-CASE NO. Z-471
+CASE NO.07-03

-EXHIBIT NO. 16
+EXHIBIT NO.15